Fire and Life Safety Education

 Picture of Community Educator Emily Thompson

-Sergeant Emily Thompson, Community Educator
+Sergeant Emily Alger, Community Educator

 Emily graduated high school in 2003 and then traveled down to south Georgia to attend college.
 There she started volunteering for a local fire department and loved it so much that she decided to make it a career.
 Being a firefighter and helping people is a passion for Emily.
 However, she discovered her true hunger after discovering there are ways to help prevent accidents from ever happening in the first place.